Imfact: 2017: Imfactory and The Unit

 Imfact announced their 2017 project entitled Imfactory on a launching show on January 7.
 The project consisted of monthly releases, mini fan meetings and mini concerts.
 The group released their first monthly song, titled "In The Club", on January 25.

 They held their '2017 Imfact Project Imfactory Mini Concert Part 2' on February 25.
 Their second monthly song "Please Be My First Love" was released on February 27.
 Their third monthly song "Tension Up" was released on April 5.

 On August 24, they were confirmed to join KBS Idol Rebooting Project The Unit.
 On September 19, Star Empire announced that four members (Jian, Jeup, Taeho and Ungjae) would participate in the show.
 During the Fourth Mission, Ungjae and his team performed a newly produced song, placed second with “Question”, and got a special video.
-Jeup finished in the eleventh place in the final round and did not enter the debut team.
+Jeup finished in eleventh place in the final round and did not enter the debut team.
 Ungjae, Taeho and Jian were eliminated before the final round.

 2018: "The Light" and "Nanana"

 Imfact made a comeback on April 17 with the digital single "The Light".
-They performed at the KCON 2018 in Los Angeles, making it their first U.S. performance.
+They performed at KCON 2018 in Los Angeles, making it their first U.S. performance.

 On August 16, the group dropped a music video for their digital single "Nanana".
 The song received generally positive reviews from music critics.
-Taylor Glasby of Dazed magazine praised "Nanana" for "its hooky title refrain jumps into a deep house chorus, with cranking EDM beats beneath the verses and bridge."
+Taylor Glasby of Dazed magazine praised "Nanana", stating "its hooky title refrain jumps into a deep house chorus, with cranking EDM beats beneath the verses and bridge."
 Dazed also ranked it at number 13 in its list of the 20 best K-pop songs of 2018.

 2019: Only U and world tour

-On January 16, it was confirmed that the boys will make their comeback with their third single album Only U on the 24th of that same month.
+On January 16, it was confirmed that the boys would make their comeback with their third single album Only U on the 24th of that same month.

 A day later through their social networks, they released the first teaser photos for their new comeback with a renewed and more mature concept.
-On January 24, the MV was released for their return and that same day they made their return to the stages in the Mnet program for their first presentation of the year, having a more mature concept.
+On January 24, the music video for "Only U" was released.
+That same day they made their return to the stage on Mnet Countdown for their first presentation of the year.

 During 2019, it was announced that the group would be doing their first world tour, visiting countries in Europe, Asia and North America.

 2020: "Lie", L.L, and Jeup's enlistment

-On April 12, the group revealed through their Twitter and Instagram that they would be returning after a year and three months with their fifth digital single "Lie" on the 21st of the same month.
+On April 12, the group revealed through their Twitter and Instagram that they would be returning after a year and three months with their fifth digital single "Lie" on the 21st.

 It was also reported that the group would be releasing their first mini album, which includes the song "Lie", with the help of the We X Project on April 28.
-Said album will be specially produced by the members of the group.
+Said album was specially produced by the members of the group.

-On July 13, Star Empire confirmed that Member Jeup would be enlisted on the 27th as an active soldier to fulfil his national service.
+On July 13, Star Empire confirmed that Member Jeup would be enlisting on the 27th as an active soldier to fulfill his national service.